 Facilities are limited, with one hotel, a few ski rental shops and the odd café or restaurant.
 Chairlifts here are networked much better than Shemshak, however, with 22 in operation across the resort, making it the largest ski area in Iran.

 Dizin receives upwards of 7 metres of snowfall per season, and the season runs from early December to late May (again, without snow machines).
 It’s common practice for Iranians to socialise at home after a day on the slopes, so your nightlife options are basically non-existent.
 Though if you like your tea, you’re going to have a field day at the numerous tea rooms around the village.
 If not, you’re shit out of luck and it’ll be an early night all around.

 When you put the absent party culture aside, Iran is the definition of every keen skier’s dream.
 Quiet resorts, dirt cheap tickets, no one skiing powder, and the opportunity to explore some unreal terrain in a fascinating country.
 Once you’ve conquered the slopes here, hit up North Korea for another rare experience.

 Fly: Qatar Airways can get you there from Australia via Doha.

 Visa: You’ll need one, so make sure you apply to an Iranian Embassy or Consulate well before your travel date.
 Also, if you have evidence of any travel to Israel in your passport, you’ve got no hope of getting in.

 Is it safe?
 For tourists, yes.
 Besides the average caution warning you’d similarly find in Bali or Morocco, there is nothing in particular to worry about.
 Providing you can adhere to their rules and customs for a week or so and you don’t start taking your clothes off at après you can have the trip of a lifetime.

-Tours: A pre-booked tour with a guide on the ground is the best way to get the most out of your short time there.
+Tours: A pre-booked tour with a guide on the ground is the best way to get the most out of skiing in Iran.